Miami Heat: Grading Dwyane Wade’s 2017-18 NBA Season [Opinion]

 Now that we have seen a good amount of Wade highlights, it’s time to dive into the final grade for his season with Miami.
 It’s hard to judge and grade a season where a player is traded in the middle, but we are simply looking at the games that he played with the Heat after being traded.

 Wade came back to South Beach and made a point to help take the Heat back to the playoffs.
-He also helped his team compete against a young and athletic 76ers’ team in the postseason.
+He also helped his team compete against a young and athletic 76ers team in the postseason.
 It may not have been his best season, but there is not much that can be taken away from him.

 Age is becoming a major factor for Wade and his career could be coming to a close in the near future.
 If this is his final season, he certainly went out on a positive note.